jwrth/xDBiT_toolbox/README.md

         - Fixed very important bug in `xDbit_run_batch.py`.
         - Analysis of feature reads along with RNA reads.
 - `v2.1`:
-    - Branch for final publication.
+    - Version for reproducing results of final publication.
 Includes all changes and new notebooks that have been added during the review process.
     - ReadsToCounts:
         - Optional analysis of interaction reads added (this feature has barely been tested).